trishajjohnson/reactor-image-classication/README.md

 The bulk of the functionality is housed in the App component, including handling the changing filters and clicking on the pagination.
 At initial mounting of the App.js component, in its useEffect, the getImages function is called.
 This function calls the backend route GET /images and, by default loads all images, including those classified as foaming, not foaming and unclassified.

 Initially, when JSON is seeded into the database, all images are marked as unclassified and is_foaming is set to false.
 Rendered on the page inside the ImageCard is the text 'Image needs classification' in red.
-Once you click on the image card to classify it as either foaming or not foaming, the backend PATCH /images route is called and image attribute is_foaming is updated in the database as well as the is_classified attribute set to 'true'.
+Once you click on the image card to classify it as either foaming or not foaming, the backend PATCH /images route is called and image attribute is_foaming is updated in the database as well as the is_classified attribute set to 'true' and last_modified is updated with new Timestamp.
 The image is then updated on the page and red text alerting client image needs classification disappears.